Conservation of asymptotic charges from past to future null infinity: Lorentz charges in general relativity: Discussion

-It would also be interesting to investigate matching conditions between symmetries and charges defined on black hole horizons \cite{CFP} and those associated with null infinity to see if flux conservation laws on Hawking radiation can be similarly obtained.
-This would require analyzing symmetries and charges in the limit to timelike infinities using the definition of asymptotic flatness at null and timelike infinity \cite{Porrill,Cutler}.
-The analogues of the $\hyp$ and $\cyl$ considered here would be a unit spacelike hyperboloid and a 3-dimensional ball with one boundary.
+It would also be interesting to investigate matching conditions between symmetries and charges defined on black hole horizons \cite{CFP} and those associated with null infinity.
+This would require analyzing symmetries and charges in the limit to timelike infinities using the framework developed in \cite{HL-timelike}.
 We leave a detailed study of this to future work.